aldiandika/IoT-Application-Developer-Tech-Test-Aldi-Andika-Pratama/Readme.txt

 Note
-	For problem 1, please ru backend and front end script
+	For problem 1, please run backend and front end script